Home video: History

 In 1956, Ampex pioneered the first commercially practical videotape recording system.
 The Ampex system, though, used reel-to-reel tape and physically bulky equipment not suitable for home use.

+By the early 1970s, the industry was aware of the potential of prerecorded cassettes for use at home and school.
+Electronic firms began introducing rival formats, while TV networks and film studios obtained rights to old films and new educational content.
+Because of the high cost of equipment and media, however, they expected that home video would not become a major market until the 1980s.
 In the mid-1970s, videotape became the first truly practical home-video format with the development of videocassettes, which were far easier to use than tape reels.
 The Betamax and VHS home videocassette formats were introduced, respectively, in 1975 and 1976, but several more years and significant reductions in the prices of both equipment and videocassettes were needed before both formats started to become widespread in households.

-The first company to duplicate and distribute feature films from major film studios on home video was Magnetic Video.
+The first company to duplicate and distribute feature films from film studios on home video was The Nostalgia Merchant in late 1976 — February 1977, obtaining film vaults from RKO among others, and transferring classics like Citizen Kane and King Kong.
+Nostalgia Merchant was Snuff Garrett and Earl Blair, who also pioneered pop-culture conventions with HoustonCon and helped save Star Trek because of the conventions.
+Another company secured rights from 20th Century Fox in July of 1977, known as Magnetic Video.
 Magnetic Video was established in 1968 as an audio and video duplication service for professional audio and television corporations in Farmington Hills, Michigan.
 After Betamax was launched in the United States in 1976, Magnetic Video chief executive Andre Blay wrote letters to all the major film studios offering to license the rights to their films.
 Near the end of 1977, Magnetic Video entered into a first-of-its-kind deal with 20th Century Fox.
 Magnetic Video agreed to pay Fox a royalty of $7.50 per unit sold and a guaranteed annual minimum payment of $500,000 in exchange for nonexclusive rights to 50 films, which had to be at least two years old and had already been broadcast on network television.